cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/_index.md

 ### Domain

-Use this selector to match against a domain and all subdomains — for example, if you want to block `example.com` and all subdomains of `example.com`.
+Use this selector to match against a domain and all subdomains — for example, if you want to block `example.com` and subdomains such as `www.example.com`.

 | UI name | API example |
 | -- | -- |